taylormcknight/mcknightlabs/_projects/health/medvalue.md

 * Patient educational videos about what to expect during the post-op recovery process
 * At-home rehab videos
-* Remote wound care assessment via smartphone camera
+* Remote wound care assessment via a smartphone camera
 * A way to contact a "care coordinator" about post-op complications

 Note: To increase patient compliance, we also planned to use app notifications and text-based reminders.